tldr-pages/tldr/pages/common/git-reset.md

 `git reset HEAD~`

-- Undo the last two commits, adding their changes to the index, i.e. staged for commit (unstaged changes are left alone):
+- Undo the last two commits, adding their changes to the index, i.e. staged for commit:

 `git reset --soft HEAD~2`